 What is a “Quick divorce in Florida”?

-I have many clients who want to know how fast they can get a quick divorce in Florida.
-The first thing I tell them is there is no “quick” divorce in Florida, only slow and “less slow.”
+We have many clients who want to know how fast they can get a quick divorce in Florida.
+The first thing we tell them is there is no “quick” divorce in Florida, only slow and “less slow.”

 I Want a Quick Divorce in Florida!